Policy Brief

 - There is a valid argument for an island-wide mandate, particularly in the absence of party politics.

-- Introducing major constitutional changes less than a year before an election is contrary to accepted international standards.
+- Introducing major changes in the voting arrangements at frequent intervals or shortly before an election are contrary to accepted international standards.

 The proposition

-The exact wording of the proposition is -
+The exact wording of the proposition was -

 - that the office of Senator, elected on an Island-wide basis, should sit alongside the offices of Connétable and Deputy in the States Assembly, and should be re-instated by removing one Deputy from each of the nine electoral constituencies and substituting nine Senators in their place; and